Introduction: As I watched the full moon rose tonight, I was inspired to write this piece about the interesting Philippine aswang.

 Lucio, squatting on the ground, is continuously caressing the dark feathers of his prized rooster.
 Man and bird are reunited at a backyard surrounded by santol and marang trees.
 As dusk has passed, their reunion is lit only by the burning cigarette pinched between Lucio’s chapped, dark lips, creating a silhouette of the two farm creatures.
 Their relationship only involves monologues from the human, although it is difficult to tell if the bird agrees with everything he says.

-Lucio and his wife, Merlita, work at the hacienda fields planting and harvesting sugarcane.
+Lucio and his wife, Merlita, work at the hacienda fields of the Montinolas.
+Just like the million other sugarcane workers in the Negros Island, the couple earns a living by planting and harvesting sugarcane, the chief crop of the island.
 That morning, they woke up just as the rooster crowed.
 They had a restful sleep; last night was quiet and uneventful.
 They did not leave their kubo in the middle of the night.

 But tonight is different.
 In the next hour, a full moon will rise over Mount Silay to the east and hover over the hacienda fields.
 Lucio and Merlita have been looking forward to this natural phenomenon.
 Natural to many, but to the couple, it will be more than just a moon.